-Section 110 of the Insolvency Act 1986 allows a liquidator to accept shares in a new company or companies as part or full consideration for the transfer of the whole or part of the business of the company in liquidation.

-This process can be used when shareholders wish to split the assets of a business into two or more companies for example in the situation where the shareholders want to carry on the business of the Company but want to do so separately.
-It may also be used as a means of separating loss-making activities on order to minimise risk to other parts of a business for example to separate a property investment division form a trading division.
+- Section 110 of the Insolvency Act 1986 allows a liquidator to accept shares in a new company or companies. - This is as part or full consideration for the transfer of the whole or part of the business of the company in liquidation. - This process can be used when shareholders wish to split the assets of a business into two or more companies.
+For example, in the situation where the shareholders want to carry on the business of the Company, but want to do so separately. - It's also used as a means of separating loss-making activities, in order to minimise risk to other parts of a business.
+For example, to separate a property investment division form a trading division.